Herman Berlinski: Life in New York City; advanced studies; professional development and career change

 A change in Berlinski's career occurred in 1951 when Yasser offered him organ lessons.
 As a result, he quickly demonstrated skill both as a recitalist and as a liturgical organist, setting the direction for the future both in terms of his professional appointments and the types of works which he composed.
 By 1954 he had been appointed as assistant organist at Emanu-El working with Saminsky as music director.
 He gave his first public recital the following year.
 He served there for a total of eight years, during which time he composed many works including choral and other liturgical music as well as organ pieces.

 In 1953, while continuing his organ studies with Yasser, Berlinski undertook postgraduate studies at the Jewish Theological Seminary of America (JTSA) where he engaged in a musicological analysis of the origins and practices of ancient Jewish music.
 He also studied composition with Hugo Weisgall, an experienced composer who was descended from a long line of cantors and was interested in both sacred and secular Jewish music.
 Working with Weisgall and in the climate of the seminary provided an ideal stimulus for Berlinski to further explore and express his Jewish background, which in turn became more recognizable in his music.

 Having completed his master's degree program at JTSA, Berlinski undertook doctoral studies in composition there.
 A major setback occurred in 1958 when he had a heart attack from which he made recovery and was able to complete his doctorate in 1960.
-This made him the first person ever to be awarded a doctorate in sacred music by that institution.
+This made him the first person to be awarded a doctorate in sacred music by that institution.